mathcoll/t6/README.md

 Install npm (if needed): https://github.com/npm/npm
 ```

-_Do not use sudo/root to install t6, this is not necessary_ and not recommended
+_Do not use sudo/root to install t6, this is not necessary_ and not recommended.
 ```console
 $ git clone https://github.com/mathcoll/t6.git ./t6 & cd ./t6
 $ npm install